Home » Do Live Rats Eat Dead Rats? [Rodent Cannibalism]

 Are Rats Cannibals?

-Rats don’t normally hunt other members of their species.
+Rats don’t usually hunt other members of their species.
 However, they’re willing to cannibalize other rats in certain circumstances.

 Rats eat other rats when they’re: